 Today, Mark Takano represents Riverside, Moreno Valley, Perris and Jurupa Valley in the United States Congress.
 As the Congressman from District 41, Mark works with members of both parties to advance local priorities: creating good-paying jobs, keeping local families in their homes, improving public education, cutting taxes for small businesses and hardworking Americans, and honoring the service of our veterans.
 He continues to fight to protect Medicare and Social Security, strengthen America’s middle class, and honor the service of our veterans.

-In Congress, Mark is a member of the Veterans' Affairs Committee and the Science, Space and Technology Committee.
+In Congress, Mark is a member of the Veterans' Affairs Committee and the Education and Workforce Committee.

 Thank you for visiting my campaign Web site.
 If your intention was to visit my official House of Representatives Web site, please click here.